Mr-habe3b/personal-finance-startup/README.md

-# Zynoit - Startup Equity Management Dashboard
+# Zyyn8 - Startup Equity Management Dashboard

 Zynoit is a comprehensive dashboard for early-stage startup founders to manage, visualize, and model their company's equity.
 It provides tools for cap table management, fundraising pipeline tracking, financial analysis, and more, with AI-powered features to provide insights and streamline workflows.